Ekeneparody/Data-Science/Penguin_specie_dataset/README.md

 # Penguin Specie dataset

-### A penguin specie dataset with the folloein issues:
+### A penguin specie dataset with the following issues:

 - Missing values at the 'culmen_length_mm' column
 - Missing values at the 'culmen_depth_mm' column